sebelga/gstore-cache/README.md

 npm run prettier
 ```

-To run the e2e test you need to launch the Local Datastore emulator and a local Redis server.
+To run the integration tests you need to launch the Local Datastore emulator and a local Redis server.

 ```sh
 # Local Datastore